• Skip to primary navigation

 Why do I need to poke holes in the shortbread?

-Poking holes in shortbread actually lets out steam and helps them keep their shape.
-It's an important step (so don't skip it)!
+Poking holes in shortbread allows steam to escape and helps it keep its shape.
+It’s an important step (so don’t skip it)!

 Can I use unsalted butter instead?

-Yes you can, but be sure to add 1 teaspoon of salt to the mix as it helps bring out the flavor.
+Yes, you can, but be sure to add 1 teaspoon of salt to the mix, as it enhances the flavor.

 How long will it stay fresh on the counter?